alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 **Hypothesis –** <br />
 Lily Moreno (Director of Marketing) believes –
 1. There's opportunity to convert casual riders into members
-2. A marketing campaign aimed at converting casual riders into annual members would help drive future growth
+2. A marketing campaign aimed at converting casual riders into annual members would help drive future growth <br />

 ### **Data Question**